3 min read

 Meetings should be interactive - they're an 'ask' job, not a tell job.

-Too much time is wasted in meetings sharing updates, reading slide decks or providing information that could have been shared ahead of time.
+Too much time is wasted in meetings sharing updates, reading slide decks or providing information that could have been shared beforehand.
 Being clear about the scope of your meeting and providing the right preparation means you can make the most of your time together chatting and deliberating.

-• What can I send through ahead of time to frame the discussion? (note: do NOT send screeds of information through.
-Provide a clear and readable summary or critical links, along with an explanation about why this is important.)
+What can you send ahead of time to frame the discussion?
+(Note: do NOT send screeds of information.
+Provide a clear and readable summary or critical links and explain why this is important.)

-• What do we need to be careful NOT to discuss in this meeting?
-Many meetings are thrown off-course by other issues that are currently on people's minds or are tangentially related to the topic at hand.
-Make it clear at the beginning what is 'off-limits' for this conversation and enforce it firmly as the meeting progresses.
+What should you avoid discussing in this meeting?
+Many meetings are thrown off course by other issues currently on people's minds or are tangentially related to the topic at hand.
+Make it clear at the beginning what 'off-limits' for this conversation is and enforce it firmly as the meeting progresses.

-An agenda needn't be prescriptive, but it should make clear to all participants:
+An agenda needn't be prescriptive, but it should be made clear to all participants:

 This template agenda by Roger Schwartz is a great start, clearly time-bracketing topics into manageable chunks with suggestions on preparation and process.

-By circulating your intentions ahead of time, people gain a better understanding of why they're coming and are less likely to get offended when you need to move the discussion on.
+By circulating your intentions beforehand, people better understand why they're coming and are less likely to get offended when you need to move the discussion on.

 All meeting attendees should leave with a clear idea of what is happening next, with no topic thread left hanging.

-The best way to do this is to use a consistent and clear template for meeting notes that can be easily circulated after the meeting - ideally on the same day, in draft.
+The best way to do this is to use a consistent and clear template for meeting notes that can be easily circulated after the meeting—ideally, in draft form, on the same day.

 A bulleted email will do the job for small conversations, but for longer or larger meetings, consider using your task management software, an online whiteboard or something like this template from Venngage.

-For more on running great meetings, check out this guide to Why Your Workshops Suck, or sign up for the next intake of Meetings that Matter.
+For more on running great meetings, sign up for Meetings that Matter.